Blood Scrivener | Illustration by Peter Mohrbacher

 It’s a weird and unconventional card, but a good one.

-That said, trying to have hellbent as the main strategy of your deck is hardly a good idea.
-The mechanic is more of a reward for having something that’s usually a drawback, so placing them in a deck that’s focused almost entirely on giving yourself that very drawback makes more sense.
+Trying to have hellbent as the main strategy of your deck is hardly a good idea.
+The mechanic is more of a reward for having something that’s usually a drawback, so these “enablers” in a deck that’s focused almost entirely on giving yourself the drawback of having no cards makes more sense.

 Wrap Up